GraniteWMS/GraniteDocs/docs/label-printing/zpl/manual.md

 - Ensure you have installed [.NET 6 Web Hosting bundle](https://dotnet.microsoft.com/en-us/download/dotnet/6.0)

+    !!! note
-- **Take note, you might need to perform an IISRESET after installing the hosting bundle.**
+        You might need to perform an IISRESET after installing the hosting bundle.

+        ```cmd
         C:\Windows\system32> IISRESET

         Attempting stop...
         Internet services successfully stopped
         Attempting start...
         Internet services successfully restarted
+        ```

 - Ensure that the folder that you have installed GraniteLabelPrintingZPL to has full access enabled for all users.
 This will ensure that the application log files can be created

 - Add GraniteLabelPrintingZPL to IIS

+!!! note
-**Take note of the new IsPublic setting in the appsettings.json file below.** This is used to configure security settings for the site.
+    Take note of the new `IsPublic` setting in the `appsettings.json` file below.
+This is used to configure security settings for the site.
 If set to false you can run GraniteLabelPrintingZPL as http instead of https

 If you are running GraniteLabelPrintingZPL as https, you can use the same certificate as the WebDesktop